percona/percona-xtradb-cluster/doc/source/howtos/haproxy.rst

    $ sudo haproxy -f conf-dir

-You can pass the name of an existing configuration file or a directory. |haproxy| includes all files with the *.cfg* extension in the the supplied directory.
+You can pass the name of an existing configuration file or a directory.
+HAProxy includes all files with the *.cfg* extension in the the supplied directory.
 Another way to pass multiple files is to use |opt.f|
 multiple times.

 .. seealso::

-   |haproxy| Documentation:
+   HAProxy Documentation:
       - `Managing HAProxy (including available options)
 	<http://cbonte.github.io/haproxy-dconv/2.0/management.html>`_
       - `More information about how to configure HAProxy
 	<http://cbonte.github.io/haproxy-dconv/2.0/configuration.html#2>`_

-.. admonition:: Example of the configuration file for |haproxy|:
+.. admonition:: Example of the configuration file for HAProxy:

    .. code-block:: text